kevinadhiguna/fusionauth-postgresql-docker/README.md

 ## Prerequisites :

-You should have [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) in your computer.
+You should have [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your computer.

 ## How to Run :